Documenting Papapana, a highly endangered Northwest Solomonic language of the Autonomous Region of Bougainville, Papua New Guinea

 The collection includes a number of video recordings where a speaker names, shows and explains the uses for a particular cultural artefact or local flora and fauna (mainly shells and plants).
 Such video recordings are accompanied by photographs of these items.
 Along with traditional narratives, there are also a number of personal narratives, some of which include accounts of the 1990s Bougainville Crisis.
 Among the procedural text recordings, there is a nine-part video recording that shows how to make a traditional dish called ‘namenaga’ and this recording is narrated on-camera.

-The contents of this deposit are associated with the doctoral research of Ellen Smith and were collected during two fieldwork trips to Bougainville: June 2011 to March 2012, and March to May 2013.
+The contents of this collection are associated with the doctoral research of Ellen Smith and were collected during two fieldwork trips to Bougainville: June 2011 to March 2012, and March to May 2013.
 The first field site was the Papapana village of Barora, where Ellen lived from June to September 2011.
 She then lived in the Papapana village of Teperoi from September 2011 to March 2012, and again from March to May 2013.

 The collection includes approximately 60 hours of Audio recordings: 10.5 hours of texts (such as traditional or personal narratives, custom descriptions, procedural texts, identification of flora and fauna and description of their uses, songs) and 48.5 hours of lexical and grammatical elicitation sessions.
 All audio documentation was gathered using a solid state digital audio recorder and recordings were made as WAV files at 48KHz 24bit.
 Lanyard microphones were generally used to increase range of capture and reduce risk of interference but sometimes I used the stereo microphones built in to the audio recorder, or a microphone mounted on the video recorder.